Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 \subsection{Wavefront curvature matrix and its Riccati evolution equation}

 The shape of a thin light bundle wavefront can be determined via the screen basis components of the deviation vectors introduced in the previous section.
-In order to show this, let us first consider the screen projection of the integrability condition given in eq.~(\ref{eq:integ_cond}), and write $\inner{\vec{s}_a,\mathcal{D} _{\vec{k}}\,\vec{\xi}\,}=\inner{\vec{s}_a,\mathcal{D} _{\vec{\xi}}\,\vec{k}}$, in which $\Vec{s}_a$ is parallel propagated along the null bundle as in eq.~(\ref{eq:Sachs_basis}) and $\Vec{\xi}$ is in normal correspondence with $\Vec{k}$ as in eq.~(\ref{eq:k_xi_orthog}).
+In order to show this, let us first consider the screen projection of the integrability condition given in (\ref{eq:integ_cond}), and write $\inner{\vec{s}_a,\mathcal{D} _{\vec{k}}\,\vec{\xi}\,}=\inner{\vec{s}_a,\mathcal{D} _{\vec{\xi}}\,\vec{k}}$, in which $\Vec{s}_a$ is parallel propagated along the null bundle as in (\ref{eq:Sachs_basis}) and $\Vec{\xi}$ is in normal correspondence with $\Vec{k}$ as in (\ref{eq:k_xi_orthog}).
 Then,

 where we use the overdot to denote the standard derivative with respect to the affine parameter, $v$.
 Note that $\mathcal{D} _{\vec{k}}\,\xi^a=\dot{\xi}^a$ holds as the dyad basis components act like scalars under the covariant derivative.
-Here, $\Gamma_{ab}$ denote the components of the \textit{deformation rate matrix},
+Here, $\Gamma_{ab}$ denote the components of the \textit{deformation matrix},

-Clearly, this matrix can also be called the \textit{wavefront curvature matrix} of the bundle.
-Matrix $\boldsymbol{\Gamma}$ can be decomposed into its symmetric and anti--symmetric parts.
-The symmetric part can be further decomposed into pure--trace and trace--free portions.
+Clearly, this is the \textit{wavefront curvature matrix} of the bundle. $\boldsymbol{\Gamma}$ can be decomposed into its symmetric and anti-symmetric parts.
+The symmetric part can be further decomposed into pure-trace and trace-free portions.
 Namely,

 where $\theta$, $\sigma={\rm{Re}}\{\sigma\}+i{\rm{Im}}\{\sigma\}$ and $w$ represent the expansion, the shear and the twist of the bundle respectively.
 They are defined through,